aiven/aiven-docs/docs/products/caching/howto/list-code-samples.md

 ---
-title: Connect to Aiven for Redis®*
+title: Connect to Aiven for Caching
 ---

-Connect to Aiven for Redis® using various programming languages.
+Connect to Aiven for Caching using various programming languages.